RSS

 In January 2017, IBM began notifying some U.S. workers to leave the company after some time.
 In particular, employees of the corporation's service business received such notifications, one of the IBM employees told the publication.

 In December 2016, IBM CEO Ginni Rometty said that in four years the company's staff in the United States will increase by 25 thousand people.
 IBM spokesman Doug Shelton confirmed this plan to Bloomberg, but did not comment on the layoffs in 2016.
-They only noted that the turnover of personnel in the company has always been less than the average value in the IT market.
+He only noted that the turnover of personnel in the company has always been less than the average value in the IT market.

 File:Aquote1.png